UniversalDependencies/docs/format.md

 <!--However, the script that extracts the token sequence optionally provides a heuristic mapping of the morphological and syntactic annotation to non-word tokens.
 For example, given the following annotation of the English sentence _I haven't a clue_:

+WARNING: The multi-word token "haven't" may clash with usual low-level tokenization of English, see issue #322.
+Before uncommenting this part, we may want to use an example from another language.

     1     I         I      PRON    PRP   Case=Nom|Number=Sing|Person=1     2   nsubj
     2-3   haven't   _      _       _     _                                 _   _
     2     have      have   VERB    VBP   Number=Sing|Person=1|Tense=Pres   0   root